vtrao/proj/README.md

 - **📊 Results Review**: Performance metrics, business impact analysis

 ---

-*This project demonstrates the intersection of strategic thinking, technical excellence, and operational maturity required for senior DevOps leadership roles in high-growth technology organizations.*

 **🐆 Powered by Cheetah Platform - Deploy at the speed of leadership!**
 - **Platform**: Cheetah (Cloud-agnostic IaC)